zacaj/zatcap/DebugRelease/readme.txt

 SETUP

-1. fill in user.txt (create if not exist) username = YOUR USERNAME password = YOUR PASSWORD
+1. fill in user.txt (create it if it does not exist) username = YOUR USERNAME password = YOUR PASSWORD

 2.  on linux: symlink libawesomium-1-7.so.0.0 into /usr/lib
-    on windows: if you get an error about msvcr110.dll install http://www.microsoft.com/en-us/download/details.aspx?id=30679
+    on windows: if you get an error about msvcr110.dll install http://www.microsoft.com/en-us/download/details.aspx?id=30679 and delete msvcr110.dll

-3. replace 'zacaj' with your username in every file in columns.txt
+3. open config.txt, find "browser command = " and replace the path with the path to the .exe for your browser of choice

 4. launch zatcap and hope